slopezpereyra/slopezpereyra.github.io/_posts/2024-07-12-OnWriting.md

 The authors which I read are friends to me, more than authorities.
 I tend to admire their intelligence just as much as their personal qualities.
-I'm interested in their lives and in their works, and find it hard to appreciate an author who I deem to be a questionable individual.
+I'm interested in their lives and in their works, and find it hard to appreciate an author whom I wouldn't take as friend.
+Like Quevedo, who said

+> vivo en conversación con los difuntos,
+> y escucho con mis ojos a los muertos.

 I converse with them in my mind and, rather often, in my dreams.
 I have dreamt myself discussing poems with Miguel Hernández, walking Borges across a sublime library, or drinking a cold beer with Bertrand Russell.